 Close-up detail of a deep blue concrete sink highlighting the softened edge and textured matte surface.

-Our colors and forms draw from the landscapes that formed us — canyon walls, volcanic rock, alpine moraine, dry lakebeds, and surfaces shaped slowly by wind, water, and erosion over time.
-The Strata and Talus collections reference sediment, weathering, and the quiet irregularities found in nature, carrying those influences into the material itself.
+Our twelve colors draw from the landscapes that formed us, canyon walls, volcanic rock, alpine moraine, dry lakebeds, and surfaces shaped slowly by wind, water, and erosion.
+Each one is named for a place or a moment in the West, from Salt Flat to Cimarron to Pinyon.
+The work we're developing now pushes those same influences further, into texture, sediment, and the quiet irregularities found in nature.
 Nothing is added that does not need to be there.

 On Color & Form